 I’ve worked with publishers and I’ve published on my own.
 One of the biggest differences between the two is how much work the publisher does on your behalf: cover art, editing, sending your book out to review sites and so on.
 There’s also the advantage of the built-in audience your publisher already has, the value of a larger group newsletter, as well as networking opportunities with other authors in the same publishing house.
 Sure, when you go indie, you retain more control over every little detail of your work.
-You get to set your production schedule, retain complete control over cover art, have the last word on editing, and get a bigger share of the royalties.
+You get to set your production schedule, get to choose your cover artist, have the last word on editing, and receive a bigger share of the royalties.
 But there’s a reason publishers take the lion’s share of sales earned.

 You have to wear a lot of hats to be an indie author.